MarouaneAEF/Neural-E-M-/README.md

 A gentle and short introduction to the algorithm is, according to my taste, given at: http://www.seanborman.com/publications/EM_algorithm.pdf.
 The EM algorithm has been used in different application domains: https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm#cite_note-Dempster1977-2.

-To add a bit of humor, I know two 'do-it-all' algorithms - EM for statistics and the S-procedure for optimization theory

 ## What about Bayesian Approaches